 There are regional grants that support growth through capital investment and job creation – location can play a key part:

-- The location of your business may increase your chances of successfully applying for a grant.
+- The location of your business may increase your chances of securing a grant.
 You may be eligible for support if you’re starting a business in an economically disadvantaged area, especially if it’s one with high unemployment.

 - Local support (e.g. subsidised rent and rates) is often available to encourage small businesses to start up in particular areas.